xiaye13579/mocean-sdk-android/trunk/Sources/MASTAdView/ReadMe.txt

 - Added layout parameters to WebView when added to expand dialog.
 This corrected bug introduced with API 17 where the expanded ad view would not fill the expand dialog.
 - Set flag to not use cache in WebView.
+- Replacing touch handler with click handler for image and text ad rendering.
+- Adding validation to third party ad descriptors that attempts to ensure image and text ads are rendered natively only if it appears the server's parsing was proper.